petros-d/docs/docs/install.md

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.

-> **Note** If you need to VPC peer with Astronomer, additionally provide the following information to your Astronomer representative:
+> **Note**: If you need to VPC peer with Astronomer, additionally provide the following information to your Astronomer representative:
 >
 >- Subnet CIDRs (RFC 1918 IP Space).
 >- VPC Name/ID and region for peering with Astronomer.
 This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).